-Secret Keys is a handy security feature of WordPress.
+Secret Keys is a handy security feature of WP.
 These keys contain randomly generated text which help in encrypting the information saved in cookies.
 If you don’t have the numbers added already, you should do it now.
 And if you have them, this is high time you have changed them.

 First of all, generate your security keys from this link.
 The random code generator will create a new set of unique codes every time you refresh the page.

 Now, get back to your website and open the wp-config.php file.
 Head towards line 49 and you will see something like the following.
 The line number may vary on your file, but you need to find out the following section –

 Replace the values with the ones you generated a while ago.
 Save the file.
 If you were logged in to the admin, you would be asked to log in again.

-7. Change ALL Your Passwords to prevent WordPress getting hacked again
+7. Change ALL Your Passwords to prevent your website getting hacked again

 This is a common but critical step in restoring a hacked WordPress website – reset all of your passwords.
 The common passwords include WordPress, cPanel, MySQL, FTP, etc. Reset all these passwords along with any other service you use on the website.

 When doing that, make sure you are using a strong password.
 If possible, you should force your existing users to perform a password reset for their accounts as well.

 Here’s how to change the passwords –

-- For changing the WordPress password, go to Users > Your Profile from the dashboard.
-You will find the new password field at the ‘Account Management’ section.
+- For changing the password, go to Users > Your Profile from the dashboard.
+You will find the new password field in the ‘Account Management’ section.